tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - S3/Glacier Select let you use SQL-Like statements to filter the data
 - To select part of the object, pre-filtered by S3
 - CSV, JSON, Parquet, BZIP2 compression for CSV and JSON

+### S3 Select and Glacier Select - How it works

+- SQL-like expression provided to S3 Select, selection happens at the S3 service
+- With S3 Select, filtering occurs on the service side and only the filtered data is returned
+- Up to 400% faster and 80% cheaper than full object retrieval